herrera-ignacio/cybersecurity-handbook/certs/security+/3/README.md

 5. Explain the security implications of embedded systems.
 6. Summarize secure application development and deployment concepts.
 7. Summarize cloud and virtualization concepts.
+8. Explain how resiliency and automation strategies reduce risk.

 --- --- --- --- --- --- --- --- --- --- --- --- --- --- --- --- --- --- --- --- --- --- --- --- --- --- --- --- --- --- --- --- --- --- --- --- --- --- --- --- --- ---